TyrangYang/TyrangYang_blog_jekyll/_posts/2019-09-16-concurrent-programming-3.md

 ```

 ## Reader & Writer

 Mutiple reader could read.

 No reader can read when writer writing

+The first one grab the resourse and the last one release it.

 ``` java
 Semaphore resource = new Semaphore(1);